 The Farmers’ Market primary emphasis is on farm, fresh products.
 Therefore, a farm vendor will have priority over a food and specialty vendor.
 The added value of food products is recognized.
 A food vendor will have priority over a specialty vendor.

 - Decide if you’re a farm, food or specialty vendor.

-- Read the 2017 Rules and Regulations to understand what is expected as an Overland Park vendor.
+- Read the 2018 Rules & Regulations to understand what is expected as an Overland Park vendor.

 - Completely fill out the vendor-specific application and other required information, sign and return all materials to the address listed on the application.

 (One block west of Metcalf in historic Downtown Overland Park)